-A very hearty polenta casserole topped with fried sage mushrooms and lots of sheep cheese and served with a garlic yogurt sauce.
+Our favorite mushroom polenta casserole topped with lots of cheese.
+Served with a garlic yogurt sauce.

 It is one of those comforting recipes for me, something that reminds me of my childhood when I used to eat lots and lots of polenta with cheese.
-Still, this polenta and cheese casserole brings something new through the mushrooms, they were almost never a part of our meals while I grew up and I had never had them combined with polenta until I have started cooking myself.
+Still, the mushrooms give it a new touch.
 Check this Mushroom Stew with Herbs if you want to see mushrooms and polenta combined in a totally different way as well.

 The yogurt sauce is a must!
 You do not have to put as much garlic as I do into it (I put 5-6 garlic cloves into it!!!), but do make a garlic sauce, it definitely adds a lot to the eating experience. 🙂